Setting up procedures for measuring absence and sickness in the workplace allows you to identify:

 Reasons for employee absence

-Reasons for unauthorised absence can be personal, eg due to marital problems, or work-related, eg due to verbal abuse from customers or heavy workloads and, in turn, increased levels of stress.
+Reasons for unauthorised absence can be personal, eg due to domestic problems, or work-related, eg due to verbal abuse from customers or heavy workloads and, in turn, increased levels of stress.

 Consider improving such conditions by: